 Consequences of Breaching Planning Control

-You may encounter a number of problems if you do not obtain the relevant planning permission or consent from the Council.
+You may encounter several problems if you do not obtain the relevant planning permission or consent from the Council.
+This could include the possibility of major costs from potential future enforcement action or difficulty in selling your property.

-If you are considering any works to your property then the most sensible approach would be to contact the Council's Customer Services Team at least eight weeks in advance of when you are considering carrying out the works.
+If you are considering any works to your property, then the most sensible approach would be to apply for pre-application advice here: Pre Application Advice

 Register of Enforcement Notices